Symptoms of a Broken Tailbone

 Numbness Or Tingling In the Lower Back Or Legs

 Pain might be the most common symptom, but numbness and tingling (neuropathy) in the back, rear end, and legs can also be a problem.
 This is more likely to happen if the injury has affected the nearby nerves.
+If this happens, it could mean that swelling is pressing on the surrounding nerves, making the injury more complicated.

 Get the Help You Need if You Have Symptoms of a Broken Tailbone

 Not every tailbone injury is a fracture.
 In some cases, the bone may just be bruised, and the pain will go away over time.
 However, if symptoms don’t get better or become more pronounced, it’s best to see a doctor.
+Ignoring an injured tailbone can lead to long-term problems like chronic pain and mobility issues.